A BusinessDay report shows that Nigeria’s tax income has decreased by 76% over 5 years; from ₦5 trillion in 2012 to ₦1.2 trillion by 2016.

-Companies operating in and registered in Nigeria are required to pay different taxes at different times.
-Tax is paid on different levels to the Federal Inland Revenue Service and your state’s Revenue Service e. g Lagos Inland Revenue Service.
+The Nigerian law requires companies operating in and registered in the country to pay different taxes.
+These taxes are paid to different levels of government via the Federal Inland Revenue Service and the state’s Revenue Service e. g Lagos Inland Revenue Service (LIRS).

 State taxes include;